 - Not to mention all sorts of stories of Real Life celebrities looking up with admiration to Nichelle Nichols as Nyota Uhura, television's first female African astronaut — such as Dr. Mae Jemison, NASA's first female African-American astronaut.

 - The mini-datatapes used on the Original Series bore more than a passing similarity to later datatapes, 3.5 floppies, and especially Zip Disks.
 TNG's isolinear optical chips now can claim a real life antecedant with flashdrives.

-- MythBusters proved a Crash Course Landing is possible, even though there is no recorded incident of it happening in Real Life, until later a passenger landed plane after pilot falls ill, including being talked though it over the radio.
+- MythBusters proved a Crash Course Landing is possible, even though there was no recorded incident of it happening in Real Life, until later a passenger landed plane after pilot falls ill, including being talked though it over the radio.